best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 For example, consider a class that represents a whole country (`Country`).
 This would represent a model that is trying to predict economic statistics for a country such as unemployment or inflation.
 One can imagine that this class will quickly grow into something unmanageable, as its responsibilities grow in the form of additional methods and attributes.

 Based on the other chapters in this guidance, you might eventually realise that you need to break this class down further.
-However, if you had applied the idea of single responsibility, you might have broken the `Country` class down into smaller components such as `UnemploymentModel`, `InflationModel`.
+If you had applied the idea of single responsibility, you might have broken the `Country` class down into smaller components such as `UnemploymentModel`, `InflationModel`.
 These classes would be responsible for doing specific modelling, while the `Country` class might only responsible for presenting the results to, lets say, a higher level economy model that tries to model cross-country trade.

 This simplicity also increases usability, by minimising the number of parameters that each function or class might require.